WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/e-commerce.md

 This web of trust solution is vulnerable to man-in-the-middle attacks where an honest vendor is impersonated for the purposes of building up trust.
 It is currently difficult to guard against such attacks though the physical delivery of the product may be used to verify that there is no man-in-the-middle.

+OpenBazaar is not currently using a web of trust solution.

 Questions to discuss:

 * How should webs of trust be phased in when they require strong network effects?